Examples of powerful automations

 This automation ensures that when the return has arrived at your warehouse, the status changes to 'delivered at warehouse'.

 Administration.
 If you think that's boring, we have good news!
 Because automations do the administration for you.
-Tags can be used to label your returns or requests.
+Tags can be used to label your returns or requests and highlight special cases.
 Tags are visible in your returns overview, making it instantly clear what the returns are about.
 You can add multiple tags per return or request.

 Tags